abpframework/abp/docs/AspNetCore/Bundling-Minification.md

 <abp-script src="/scripts/my-script.js" />
 ````

-The bundle name will be *scripts.my-scripts* for the example above (/ is replaced by .).
+The bundle name will be *scripts.my-scripts* for the example above ("/" is replaced by ".").
+All bundling features are work as expected for single file bundles too.

 ### Bundling Options